UkiDLucas/UkiDLucas.github.io/_posts/2023-12-14-what-if-my-passion-lies-in-exploring-rather-than-niching-down.md

 date: 2023-12-14
 author: Uki D. Lucas
 permalink: "/posts/what-if-my-passion-lies-in-exploring-rather-than-niching-down/"
+overview: "I watched a video titled \"How to Make A $150/Day Affiliate Marketing Blog—For BEGINNERS,\" which provides a step-by-step guide to building a profitable affiliate blog.
+The video stresses the core principles of choosing a niche, creating valuable content, and implementing monetization strategies, which sound straightforward.
+Yet, in my own blogging journey, I’ve..."
 ---

 I watched a video titled "How to Make A $150/Day Affiliate Marketing Blog—For BEGINNERS," which provides a step-by-step guide to building a profitable affiliate blog.
 The video stresses the core principles of choosing a niche, creating valuable content, and implementing monetization strategies, which sound straightforward.
 Yet, in my own blogging journey, I’ve struggled with these elements.